Me in August 2017

 - My favorite Southern foods are fried okra, boiled peanuts, muffulettas (ok this is technically Sicilian, but I consider it Southern and it is hard to find outside of the South), tomato-based pork bbq, beignets, and grits.

 - I am completely obsessed with all things Dragon Age.
-Check out my Pinterest board on the subject, and the Wiki if you have no idea what I am talking about.
-I love the storyline and characters, but it has also helped me deal with the rough time I’ve been having in my personal life.
+Check out my Pinterest DA board and DA comics board on the subject, and the Wiki if you have no idea what I am talking about.
+I love the storyline and characters, but it has also helped me deal with the rough times in my personal life in the past.
 Sometimes all you need is a little fantasy to escape.

-- I have started a few Dragon Age fanfiction stories, but not managed to finish one yet (I will one day!).
-I like to write poetry to express myself, usually free form stream of consciousness style.
+- I have started at least 9 Dragon Age fanfiction stories (and one Star Wars: The Old Republic online game story), but not managed to finish one yet (I will one day!).
+I like to write poetry to express myself, usually freeform stream of consciousness style, though I have written haiku, cinquain, and acrostic for kids/teen programming or because I wanted to.

 - I am a total Anglophile and have been since I was in middle school, mostly influenced by my family, but also by growing up watching British comedy shows and living in Scotland for a year.
-I still drink copious cups in the winter to stay warm (really I drink it pretty much every day – it feels weird not to), and prefer English tea, either Yorkshire, PG Tips or Earl Grey.
+I still drink copious cups in the winter to stay warm – really I drink it pretty much every day – it feels weird not to, and prefer imported English tea (either Yorkshire, PG Tips or Earl Grey).

 - I went to University of St. Andrews in Scotland at the same time that Prince William was studying there.
 Unfortunately he decided to switch from Art History (the department I was in) to Geography the year I got there.
 St. Andrews is a small town, but I never saw him out and about, which is odd as most of my friends did.